-Many nutritional and health-conscious companies have emerged over the last decade, both supplying and stoking the demand for these supplements.
+Many nutritional and health-conscious nutra companies have emerged over the last decade, both supplying and stoking the demand for these supplements.
 Unlike many other segments of the healthcare industry, nutraceuticals have minimal government regulation and oversight.
-This had led to many different manufacturers creating products under false pretenses with fraudulent claims about their products.
-These problems have tarnished the reputation of the industry and branded it as high risk among payment processors, leaving merchants struggling to find credit card processing.
+This had led to many different manufacturers creating products and companies, many times affiliate marketing websites, selling them under false pretenses with fraudulent claims about their products.
+These problems have tarnished the reputation of the industry and branded it as high risk among payment processors, leaving online nutraceutical merchants struggling to find credit card processing.

 What are Nutraceuticals?